gjwgit/rattleng/installers/README.md

 ```

 Then you can install the rattleng app from the packages available on
-github or snap or build it yourself from source as described below.
+github or snap or build it yourself from source as described further
+below.

 ## Linux